 There's a nervous tension brewing in the (virtual) air.
 No, it's not one of the Trump clan allegedly colluding with the Kremlin.
 It's not even that New York Magazine article about the end of the world.
 No folks, it's much worse.
 Following news of layoffs at the company, a recent leak-loaded article from TechCrunch brought to light that SoundCloud may only be funded into Q4, which begins in 50 days.

-Though the fate of the streaming service—which over the past eight years, has amassed hundreds of millions of (mostly) free tracks on their service—is still unknown, the company's precarious position has sent a ripple of anxiety through the global music community.
-Of course, there's no way of knowing whether in the event of a potential closure, SoundCloud's massive digital archive would—as some artists have speculated—simply vanish into thin air.
-But if there's one thing we know for sure, it's that the events of the past few days underscore an important truth about being a musician in this tumultuous streaming economy: you shouldn't put all your eggs in one digital basket.
+Though the fate of the streaming service—which over the past eight years, has amassed hundreds of millions of (mostly) free tracks on their service—is still unknown, the news has sent a ripple of file anxiety through the global music community.
+Of course, founder and CEO Alex Ljung has denied rumors that SoundCloud may be on the verge of closing—or, as some artists have speculated, that users run the risk of their files vanishing into thin air.
+Still, the events of the past few days underscore an important truth about being a musician in this tumultuous streaming economy: you shouldn't put all your eggs in one digital basket.

 Luckily, it's pretty easy for most hosting sites.
 SoundCloud, for example, has a "download" feature that allows you to grab most of the music you've uploaded to your page, unless you are a really bad repeat offender of copyright law.
 Simply hit edit on your track, then look for the small download button in the top left corner.
 Click it, then back up the audio to a hard drive or USB.
 Or explore some other avenues and websites like 'ye olde YouTube.
 Don't be the person crying in the corner when all is lost.